CBS Building: Construction and opening

+20th-century use

+For the first quarter-century of the CBS Building's existence, all of the office space was occupied by CBS.
+The company commissioned Vincent Ashbahian to design artwork for the building's lobby in 1976.
+The artwork, representing CBS and its subsidiaries, was briefly displayed in the building during the late 1970s; Ashbahian owned the artwork until his death three decades later.
+CBS had 9,900 employees in New York by 1981, many of whom worked at the CBS Building.

 The Ground Floor restaurant was overhauled in 1980, becoming the American Charcuterie.
-Judith Stockman oversaw the renovation, which largely retained the original layout of The Ground Floor.
-By 1981, CBS had 9,900 employees in New York, many of whom worked at the CBS Building.
+Judith Stockman oversaw the renovation, which largely preserved the restaurant's original layout.
 The restaurant space became the Rose Restaurant in 1983 after Paley asked the restaurant's operators to come to the CBS Building.
 The restaurant was renovated again in 1987, and the space became the China Grill.
 Throughout the 1980s, CBS downsized its presence in the building.
-Sony Corporation of America acquired CBS Records International in 1998, and the CBS Records company became known as Sony Music Entertainment two years later.
-Sony Music Entertainment briefly continued to lease the space from CBS, but Sony Music's employees moved to 550 Madison Avenue in 1991 after Sony leased that building.
+Sony Corporation of America acquired CBS Records International in 1988, and the CBS Records company became known as Sony Music Entertainment two years later.
+Sony Music Entertainment briefly continued to lease space from CBS, though Sony Music's employees moved to 550 Madison Avenue in 1991 after Sony leased that building.

-By the early 1990s, CBS had downsized to about 4,700 employees and no longer required the entire building for its use.
+By the early 1990s, CBS had downsized to about 4,700 employees and had begun leasing out vacant space.
 The law firm Wachtell, Lipton, Rosen & Katz signed a lease for floors 27 to 33, and the real estate brokerage firm Edward S. Gordon advertised floors 4 to 14 for outside tenants.
 By 1993, the real estate firm Cushman & Wakefield had taken another six stories.
 To accommodate the new lessees, CBS renovated the building's lobby and mechanical systems for $20 million.
 Paul Goldberger wrote that the work "represents nothing less than an attempt to convert one of the great modern buildings in New York into an ordinary speculative office tower".
-On October 21, 1997, the New York City Landmarks Preservation Commission designated the CBS Building as a city landmark.
-CBS placed Black Rock for sale a little more than a year later.
-Several investors expressed interest in buying Black Rock, but CBS canceled its plans to sell the building in mid-1999, as none of the potential buyers had offered at least $350 million.
+CBS placed its building for sale in late 1998, with the intention of making at least $350 million.
+Several investors expressed interest in buying the structure, but the company canceled its plans to sell the building in mid-1999 because all of the offers were too low.